geoserver/geoserver/doc/en/user/source/data/webadmin/layers.rst

      The list will be used only for the capabilities document generation, but will not be used to limit the actual target SRS usage in GetFeature requests.

+* **Encode coordinates measures**-By default coordinates measures will not be encoded in WFS output formats, checking this check-box  will make coordinates measures to be encoded in WFS output formats that support them.

 WCS Settings
 ^^^^^^^^^^^^